CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 You’ve experienced early pregnancy loss

 If you get a faint line on a pregnancy test and then test yourself a couple of days later, you’ll see either one of two things: a darker line that indicates you’re for sure pregnant, or an extremely faint line on the pregnancy test that’s even lighter than before.
-A progressively fading line can mean a very early pregnancy loss called a chemical pregnancy.
-As with a miscarriage, hCG levels don’t continue to rise if a pregnancy isn’t developing well, Minkin says.
+A progressively fading line can mean a very early pregnancy loss called a chemical pregnancy, says Minkin.
+An ectopic pregnancy—when a fertilized egg implants outside of your uterus, most often in the fallopian tube—could also be the reason, experts say.
+This is a non-viable pregnancy and a medical emergency.

 It’s an evaporation line